callaghanmt-training/rc-lesson-plans/swd6/closing-email.md

 Hi Everyone,

-Thanks for attending our SWD6 High Performance Python course last ***{{ date }}***.
+Thanks for attending our SWD6 High Performance Python course on ***{{ date }}***.
 We hope you found the course interesting, and it has given you some ideas to take forward with your own work.

 Please see below for a summary of the materials: